Akash-Singh-Panwar/Blood-Donation/README.md

 # Blood-Donation
 Website project work.
-Team members Aman kumar, Akash singh panwar and  Somyakanti sahu
+Team members Aman kumar, Akash singh panwar and  Somyakanti sahu.

-Note: If someone is downloading this and want to run, you have extract the file from zip then only it will work properly.
+Note: If someone is downloading this and want to run, you have to extract the file from zip then only it will work properly.